 For instance, you could use an IR to recreate the sound of an elephant in a room – literally.
-You’d record the sound of the room with a mic (by playing a track through a speaker or something similar).
-Then you’d bring an elephant into the room and – assuming it was one of those silent elephant types – record the exact same thing again.
+You’d record the sound of the room with a mic (by playing pink noise through a speaker or something similar).
+Then you’d bring an elephant into the room and record the exact same thing again.

 Using some fancy software you’d analyze the discrepancies between the two audio files and export the difference in EQ as an impulse response.
 This could be then loaded into an IR-reading device and used to create the sound of an elephant in a room anywhere, even if you don’t have an elephant handy at your studio.

 Products like the Fishman Aura series and others have leveraged impulse response technology for a while now to create better live guitar sounds.
 Unfortunately, this has excluded players of more obscure instruments since the presets are made by Fishman for Fishman products.
 If there isn’t a market for it, you don’t get an IR.

 Times are changing, of course, but if you don’t want to wait, you can do it yourself.